Scan time: 2-3 minutes / Read time: 3-5 minutes

 Ask three multiple-choice questions and one open-ended one.

-Cover what they cook, what they struggle with, and their dream-solution word.
+Cover what they make, what they struggle with, and their dream-solution word.

 Brooke's survey asked four things.